MattDodsonEnglish/docs/readme.md

 var disqus_shortname = 'exampleone';
 ```

-That’s all you need to set up Disqus from the theme side.
-If you get any issue that comments are unable to load.
-First, make sure you have [registered your website with Disqus (Step 1)](https://help.disqus.com/customer/portal/articles/466182-publisher-quick-start-guide)
+From the theme side, that’s all you need to set up Disqus.
+If you have any issues with comments not loading, make sure you have [registered your website with Disqus (Step 1)](https://help.disqus.com/customer/portal/articles/466182-publisher-quick-start-guide).

-And also check the [Disqus troubleshooting guide](https://help.disqus.com/customer/portal/articles/472007-i-m-receiving-the-message-%22we-were-unable-to-load-disqus-%22) if you still have issues.
+ If you still have issues, check the [Disqus troubleshooting guide](https://help.disqus.com/customer/portal/articles/472007-i-m-receiving-the-message-%22we-were-unable-to-load-disqus-%22).

 ---

 #### Disable Disqus

-If you want to disable Disqus comments.
-Open the `post.hbs` file and comment or delete the line contains the `{{> disqus}}` text (line `40`).
+To disable Disqus comments, open the `post.hbs` file and comment or delete the line containing the `{{> disqus}}` text (line `40`).

 ---

 #### Show Comments for Signed-in Users Only

-If you want to show the comments for signed-in users only, open the `post.hbs` file and replace line `40` (`{{> disqus}}`) replace with the following code.
+If you want show comments for only signed-in users, open the `post.hbs` file and replace line `40` (`{{> disqus}}`) with the following code.

 ```html
 {{#if @labs.members}}